tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

  For version 2017-04-17 and above, `List Blobs` returns the `AccessTier` element if an access tier has been explicitly set.
 For a list of allowed premium page blob tiers, see [High-performance Premium Storage and managed disks for VMs](/azure/storage/storage-premium-storage#features).
 For blob storage LRS accounts, valid values are `Hot`/`Cool`/`Archive`.
 Tiers on standard blob accounts are currently in preview.
 For detailed information about standard blob LRS account block blob level tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/en-us/azure/storage/storage-blob-storage-tiers).

  `Deleted`, `DeletedTime` and `RemainingRetentionDays` appear only in version 2017-07-29 and later, when this operation includes the `include={deleted}` parameter.
 These elements do not appear if this blob was not deleted.
 These elements appear for blob or snapshot that are deleted with `DELETE` operation when soft delete feature was enabled. `Deleted` element is set to true for blobs and snapshots that are soft deleted. `Deleted-Time` corresponds to time when the blob was deleted. `RemainingRetentionDays` indicates number of days after which soft deleted blob will be permanently deleted by blob service.

+ `Creation-Time` appears only in version 2017-11-09 and later.
+It indicates the time at which this blob was created.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>